NomotoK/doris-mcp-lite/README.md

 - Execute **read-only SQL queries** against your Doris database.
 - Perform **data analysis operations** such as retrieving yearly, monthly, and daily usage data.
 - Query metadata such as **database schemas**, **table structures**, and **resource usage**.
-- Connection Pooling: Efficient connection management with pooling to optimize performance.
+- Connection Pooling: Efficient **connection management with pooling** to optimize performance.
-- Asynchronous Execution: Support for asynchronous query execution to improve responsiveness.
+- Asynchronous Execution: Support for **asynchronous query** execution to improve responsiveness.

 ### **🧠 Prompts**

 - Built-in prompt templates to assist LLMs in asking **analytics questions**.
+- Support for **multi-role prompting** to enhance the interaction between LLMs and the Doris database.
 - Support for **user-defined** and **general-purpose** SQL analysis prompts.

 ### **🗂️ Resources**